nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

 Note that you can also get basic information about the user logged in by making a REST call to the **/.auth/me** service endpoint.
 The [securely transmitting data](./cordova-security-xmit.md) article has a code sample.

 ##Active Directory Authentication Library for Cordova
 Active Directory (AD) provides an industry leading identity server both in the cloud and on-premises through Azure Active Directory (AAD) and Active Directory Federation Services (ADFS).
-You can securely authenticate, authorize, access information in AD, and take advantage of device level single sign on and multi-factor authentication (MFA) capabilities through the powerful Active Directory Authentication Library (ADAL) available for all major native and cross-platform mobile and server side technologies.
+You can securely authenticate, authorize, access information in AD, and take advantage of device level single sign on and multi-factor authentication (MFA) capabilities through the powerful Active Directory Authentication Library (ADAL) available for all major native and cross-platform mobile and server side technologies. **Note that the ADAL plugin is currently in preview.**

 For Cordova this functionality is provided via the ADAL plugin which can be used both with AAD and on-premises ADFS v3 and up.
 It user the Android, iOS, and .NET native libraries under the covers and therefore persists auth tokens in a secure cache that you can then query to pass to downstream services.